dougbutner/universal-consciousness/README.md

 For densities and dimensions to co-exist,

-**Clarification: 4th, 5th, and 6 densities can have collective consciousness experiences** In the course, density 7 markes the first non-physical collective conscious experienece.
+**Clarification: 4th, 5th, and 6 densities can have collective consciousness experiences** In the course, density 7 marks the first non-physical collective conscious experience.
 While the 7th density if the first true collective experience, o

 # Critical Thinking Questions